bennettpeter/leanfront/README.md

 ### Refresh Lists

 There is a "Refresh Lists" icon on the tools row to refresh the list of recordings and videos from the backend.
 The list is also refreshed after using Settings if you change the backend ip address or port number.
 Refresh only refreshes what is on the current view.
 On the main screen (the one with the MythTV Icon at the top), it refreshes everything.
 The refresh does not perform a video rescan at the backend, currently you will have to do it from a normal frontend or run "mythutil \-\-scanvideos" on the backend.
-Refresh is also performed automatically in teh background every hour or other interval as specified in Settings, Advanced.
+Refresh is also performed automatically in the background every hour or other interval as specified in Settings, Advanced.

 If refresh takes a long time, it is likely caused by lookups on the recordedartwork table.
 This can be caused by the lack of a database index.
 This has been fixed in v32-Pre-642-ga0017739a0.
 If you are running an earlier version you can run the following command to create the index.
 You can do this on any version of MythTV.
 If you later upgrade to v32 it will detect if the index has already been created and will not create it again.